1976 New Jersey Democratic presidential primary: Primary campaign

-Throughout the spring, Jimmy Carter began winning a series of state primaries, leading the opposition to consolidate into an "Stop Carter" movement dedicated to denying him a majority of the pledged delegates and forcing a brokered convention.
+Throughout the spring, Jimmy Carter began winning a series of state primaries, leading the opposition to consolidate into a "Stop Carter" movement dedicated to denying him a majority of the pledged delegates and forcing a brokered convention.
 In March, Governor of California Jerry Brown and U.S. Senator Frank Church entered the race and won a combined eight states.
 With the latest filing deadline in the nation, April 29, New Jersey became the focus of the Stop Carter movement.

 Many influential party leaders sought to draft Hubert Humphrey into the New Jersey primary against Carter.
 The Eagleton Institute of Politics poll released on April 23 showed that Humphrey would be the first choice of sixty-one percent of New Jersey Democratic primary voters if he entered the race; without Humphrey in the race, Carter led George Wallace and Scoop Jackson with a significant plurality of the vote.
 Many expected Humphrey to enter the race if Carter lost the Pennsylvania primary on April 27.
 However, Carter won Pennsylvania by twelve percent of the vote, and Humphrey declined to run in New Jersey in a televised news conference on the day of the filing deadline.
 (He would ultimately decline to be drafted altogether.)

 Jerry Brown, who would benefit from the uncommitted slate if Humphrey remained out of the race, also chose not to enter his name into the New Jersey primary.